MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools.md

 ### Remotely debug Microsoft Edge on Windows 10 and later Devices

 The [Remote Tools for Microsoft Edge \(Beta\)][RemoteTools] app is now available in the [Microsoft Store][MicrosoftStore].
 Using this app, which extends the [Windows Device Portal][WindowsUwpDebugTestPerfDevicePortal], you are able to connect from the instance of Microsoft Edge running on your development machine to a remote Windows 10 and later device, display a list of targets.
-Including all tabs in Microsoft Edge and [PWAs][ProgressiveWebAppsChromiumIndex] open on the Windows 10 and later device.
-Use the DevTools on your development machine against a target running on the remote Windows 10 and later device.
+This list of targets includes all tabs in Microsoft Edge and [PWAs][ProgressiveWebAppsChromiumIndex] open on the Windows device.
+Use the DevTools on your development machine against a target running on the remote Windows device.

 :::image type="complex" source="../../media/2020/03/remote-tools.msft.png" alt-text="The Remote Tools for Microsoft Edge (Beta) app available in the Microsoft Store" lightbox="../../media/2020/03/remote-tools.msft.png":::
    The [Remote Tools for Microsoft Edge (Beta)][RemoteTools] app available in the [Microsoft Store][MicrosoftStore]